cds-snc/gcds-docs/src/en/components/error-summary/code.md

 #### `listen`

-The `listen` attribute controls whether the error summary should listen for the `GcdsError` event to generate a list of errors or not.
+The `listen` attribute controls whether the error summary should listen for the `gcdsError` event to generate a list of errors or not.
 By default, it is set to `true`.

 {% examplesPreview %}
 <gcds-error-summary error-links='{ "#error-href-1": "Error summary item.", "#error-href-2": "Error summary item.", "#error-href-3": "Error summary item." }' listen>